OGRECave/ogre/Docs/src/manual.md

 Here is where ’integrated’ texture shadows step in.
 Both of the texture shadow types above have alternative versions called SHADOWTYPE\_TEXTURE\_MODULATIVE\_INTEGRATED and SHADOWTYPE\_TEXTURE\_ADDITIVE\_INTEGRATED, where instead of rendering the shadows for you, it just creates the texture shadow and then expects you to use that shadow texture as you see fit when rendering receiver objects in the scene.
 The downside is that you have to take into account shadow receipt in every one of your materials if you use this option - the upside is that you have total control over how the shadow textures are used.
 The big advantage here is that you can can perform more complex shading, taking into account shadowing, than is possible using the generalised bolt-on approaches, AND you can probably write them in a smaller number of passes, since you know precisely what you need and can combine passes where possible.
 When you use one of these shadowing approaches, the only difference between additive and modulative is the colour of the casters in the shadow texture (the shadow colour for modulative, black for additive) - the actual calculation of how the texture affects the receivers is of course up to you.
 No separate modulative pass will be performed, and no splitting of your materials into ambient / per-light / decal etc will occur - absolutely everything is determined by your original material (which may have modulative passes or per-light iteration if you want of course, but it’s not required).

-You reference a shadow texture in a material which implements this approach by using the ’[content\_type](#content_005ftype) shadow’ directive in your [texture\_unit](#Texture-Units).
+You reference a shadow texture in a material which implements this approach by using the `content_type shadow` directive in your @ref Texture-Units.
 It implicitly references a shadow texture based on the number of times you’ve used this directive in the same pass, and the light\_start option or light-based pass iteration, which might start the light index higher than 0.

 # Modulative Shadows {#Modulative-Shadows}

 Modulative shadows work by darkening an already rendered scene with a fixed colour.
 First, the scene is rendered normally containing all the objects which will be shadowed, then a modulative pass is done per light, which darkens areas in shadow.
 Finally, objects which do not receive shadows are rendered.

-There are 2 modulative shadow techniques; stencil-based (See [Stencil Shadows](#Stencil-Shadows) : SHADOWTYPE\_STENCIL\_MODULATIVE) and texture-based (See [Texture-based Shadows](#Texture_002dbased-Shadows) : SHADOWTYPE\_TEXTURE\_MODULATIVE).
+There are 2 modulative shadow techniques:
+1. @ref Stencil-Shadows, SHADOWTYPE\_STENCIL\_MODULATIVE and
+2. @ref Texture_002dbased-Shadows, SHADOWTYPE\_TEXTURE\_MODULATIVE.

 Modulative shadows are an inaccurate lighting model, since they darken the areas of shadow uniformly, irrespective of the amount of light which would have fallen on the shadow area anyway.
-However, they can give fairly attractive results for a much lower overhead than more ’correct’ methods like [Additive Light Masking](#Additive-Light-Masking), and they also combine well with pre-baked static lighting (such as pre-calculated lightmaps), which additive lighting does not.
+However, they can give fairly attractive results for a much lower overhead than more ’correct’ methods like @ref Additive-Light-Masking, and they also combine well with pre-baked static lighting (such as pre-calculated lightmaps), which additive lighting does not.
 The main thing to consider is that using multiple light sources can result in overly dark shadows (where shadows overlap, which intuitively looks right in fact, but it’s not physically correct) and artifacts when using stencil shadows (See [The Silhouette Edge](#The-Silhouette-Edge)).

 <a name="Shadow-Colour"></a><a name="Shadow-Colour-1"></a>